Sokom141/BattleShip/README.md

 ## Status

-This projects is currently in early development
+This project is currently in early development

 ## Contributing